ros2/ros2_documentation/source/Tutorials/Advanced/ROS2-Tracing-Trace-and-Analyze.rst

     $ # terminal 2
     $ sudo ./install/performance_test/lib/performance_test/perf_test -c rclcpp-single-threaded-executor -p 1 -s 1 -r 0 -m Array1m --reliability RELIABLE --max-runtime 60 --use-rt-prio 98

-  If that last command doesn’t work for you (with an error like: “error while loading shared libraries”), run the slightly-different command below.
+  If that last command doesn't work for you (with an error like: "error while loading shared libraries"), run the slightly-different command below.
   This is because, for security reasons, we need to manually pass ``*PATH`` environment variables for some shared libraries to be found (see `this explanation <https://unix.stackexchange.com/a/251374>`_).

   .. code-block:: bash